Jeday/react-docx/README.md

 ### Usage

+Instal peer dependencies React and Docx!
+They are needed for JSX and DOCX elements.

 ```jsx
 import React from "react"; // that is needed for jsx to work
 import { renderAsyncDocument } from "react-docx";